-Based on a soil test, you may need to change the texture or chemical makeup of your soil to make it more ideally suited for growing grass.
-Your local university extension service or an independent lab can provide instructions for how to take a soil sample, followed by a written report that details what amendments you should add to the seeding site and in what concentrations.
+Based on soil test recommendations, you may need to change the soil texture or chemical makeup to make it more ideally suited for growing grass.
+Your local university extension service or an independent lab can provide instructions for how to take a soil sample, followed by a written report that details the type and application rate of amendments you should add to the seeding site.
 For example, the soil report may recommend blending in powdered sulfur to lower the pH on soil that is very alkaline, moving it into the neutral range that is ideal for growing grass.

 Further, you may find it necessary to simply add some soil to the seeding site.
 For example, if the site is excessively sandy or if it is highly compacted with a high clay level, it may require the addition of quite a lot of good topsoil before growing a good lawn is practical.
 If you are doing this, it's best to buy soil in bulk from a local landscape center and have it delivered by truck.
 If the amendment needs are less dramatic, then bags of topsoil purchased from a home improvement center can be spread over the lawn site.